silverton-io/buz-docs/docs/under-the-hood/cache-backends/registry/kafka.md

 **🟡 Unsupported**

 The Kafka schema cache backend is not yet supported.
-The intent is to wait until Redpanda's registry supports jsonschema or until Honeypot validation supports Avro.
+The intent is to wait until Redpanda's registry supports jsonschema or until Buz validation supports Avro.
 TBD.